AmandaCIdev/full-stack-capstone/README.md

 [DALL-E3](https://openai.com/) - DALL-E3 is an advanced AI model developed by OpenAI that generates images from textual descriptions.

+[TinyPNG](https://tinypng.com/) - TinyPNG is a website that offers image compression services to optimize image files for faster loading on webpages while maintaining visual quality.

 [Google Fonts](https://fonts.google.com/https://fonts.google.com/) - Google Fonts is a collection of free, open-source fonts that can be easily integrated into websites and other digital projects to enhance typography.

 [Font Awesome](https://fontawesome.com/) - Font Awesome is a library of scalable vector icons that can be easily customized and used to enhance the visual appeal of websites and applications.

 [Beautify](https://www.jpkc.com/tools/beautify/) - Beautify is a code formatter tool that automatically formats code to improve readability and consistency.

-[Coolors](https://coolors.co) - Coolors is a colour scheme generator tool that helps users create cohesive colour palettes for design projects.

 [Balsamiq](https://balsamiq.com/) - Balsamiq is a wireframing tool used for creating low-fidelity mockups of user interfaces, allowing for quick and easy visualization of design ideas.